microsoft/mggraph-intune-samples/.github/ISSUE_TEMPLATE/sample-script-request.md

 ---

-**Is your script request related to a problem?
+**What are you trying to solve?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of what the challenge is.
 Ex.
-Completing task 'xyz' requires numerous steps in the admin console and I would like to see an automated option. [...]
+Completing task 'xyz' requires numerous steps in the admin console and I would like to see an automated option.

 **Describe the script sample you'd like**
 A clear and concise description of what you want to happen.